richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

 * Confirm that all actions succeed and click on those you would like to understand better

-### Step 8: Get Costs
+### Step 8: Get Cost Data
-In this step, we will send a request to the Cost Management API using iterative variables.
+In this step, we will request and process data from the Cost Management API.

 * Navigate to **Designer**

+#### HTTP, Get Costs

 * Click the **+** icon inside the "**For Each, Date**" action and then "**Add an action**" on the resulting pop-up menu
 * On the resulting "**Add an action**" pop-out, search for and then select "**HTTP**"